eirkkk/kali-termux/README.md

 # Install Linux on Termux Android

-This installs nethunter with xfce4 desktop on Termux.
+This installs Linux OS with xfce4 desktop on Termux.
 All scripts are from Andronix, I just compose and edit them to make the installer easier and smoother.
 It includes:

 - [x] XFCE4 Desktop
 - [x] Termux X11